slzhou-xy/GRLSTM/README.md

 ## If you want to reproduce the results, please follow the steps below

+## Attention: If you want to use other dataset, please do not apply map matching on trajectories.
+Only need to do is align the coordinate with road segment or intersection.

 ### construct knowledge graph
 ```shell
 cd utils